 4. Return Customer Rate

-Linking closely to CLV is Return Customer Rate.
-The Return Customer Rate refers to the ratio of customers that have made more than one purchase to the total number of customers.
+Linking closely to CLV, the return customer rate refers to the ratio of customers that have made more than one purchase to the total number of customers.

 There’s plenty of evidence demonstrating the value of return customers.
 They are the lifeblood of any ecommerce business as they are by far the most profitable.